wri/ndc/June 28/GUY-NDC-EN-AP.md

 emissions.
 Guyana is willing to build on the lessons learnt thus far to complete and maintain its MRVS if adequate financial resources are provided to do so.

- #### Implementation cost
+##### Implementation cost

 The cost of implementation of these forest-conservation initiatives in total is estimated to be determined annually.

-### Energy
+#### Energy

-### Unconditional Contributions
+##### Unconditional Contributions

 Guyana is in the process of reviewing our options toward the rapid expansion of a renewable energy supply.
-Our goal is to develop a mix of wind, solar, biomass and hydropower to supply both the demand of the national grid and the energy requirements for towns and villages in Guyana‟s hinterland.
+Our goal is to develop a mix of wind, solar, biomass and hydropower to supply both the demand of the national grid and the energy requirements for towns and villages in Guyana's hinterland.

 Guyana will seek to construct and/or promote the construction of small hydro systems at suitable locations such as Moco Moco, Kato and Tumatumari.
 Guyana will power all of the six newly established townships, starting with Bartica, using renewable energy sources.
 Currently, Guyana has installed cogeneration from bagasse to power sugar mills.
 Independent power producers and suppliers are being encouraged to construct energy farms and sell energy to the national grid.
 Preliminary approvals have been given for a 26MW wind farm.